mohithg/todo-mantra/README.md

 Simply start your app with `meteor -p 3000`.
 Then you can access the app on <http://localhost:3000>

-For now no tests, no server side will work.
+for now no server side code will work.